jhluna0607/ITRI_UCH_phwa/README.md

 # ITRI_UCH_phdw

 ## forcing
-- wind and wind stress plotting
+- wind and wind stress
 - magnitude for monsoon
 - curl for basin scale